An

 -

-Various other schools that I’ve attended… these are all outside of
+Various other schools that I've attended… many of these are all outside of

 my

-childhood years, but they *are* each additional schools!!
+childhood years, but they each are my additional schools!!

 1st is